-Budgets for Subawardees, other than DOE FFRDC Contractors: You must provide a separate R&R budget for each subawardee.
+Budgets for Subawardees: You must provide a separate R&R budget for each subawardee.
 Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and e-mail it to each subawardee that is required to submit a separate budget.
 After the subawardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
 Use up to 10 letters of the subawardee's name (plus.pdf) as the file name (e.g., ucla.pdf or energyres.pdf).
-Filenames should not exceed 50 characters.